-If you are looking for somewhere for your family or friends to stay other than in your spare room, read below for a list of the best hotels in East London.
+If you are looking for somewhere for your family or friends to stay other than in your spare room, read below for a list of the best places to stay in East London.
 We have found something for everyone, from a floating hotel in Greenwich to an Alice in Wonderland-esque townhouse in Stepney Green.

 Best hostel in London – officially!

 Park Villa is a hostel located on Grove Road in Mile End.
 The hostel is a Georgian Regency Villa that has been restored to its original glory.
 From the outside, it looks like a house, but actually plays host to a selection of dorm and family rooms.
 The amenities here are better than many traditional hostels; soap, shower gel and linens are provided and there is wifi available throughout the building.
 In 2017, the Park Villa hostel was rated the best hostel in London by HostelWorld, TripAdvisor and Booking.com.

 Darling eclectic boutique B&B with pre-dinner cocktail hour

 40 Winks is one of the East End’s most hidden gems.
 Tucked behind the facade of a Stepney Green townhouse, this boutique micro-hotel only has two rooms.
 Owned, designed and run by the eccentric interior designer David Carter https://www.instagram.com/40winkslondon/?hl=en, this hotel is perfect for those who want an alternative London experience.
 Guests can hire both of the rooms for a more private stay, and spend time getting to know the intricacies of the house.
 The double room is £195 per night, while the single is £120 and for the ‘double deluxe’, it is £295.
 Stay in this fairytale hotel and experience the unwavering hospitality of Mr Carter, his knowledge of the East End and access to his fabulous evening events.